 Estate Planning Checklist [11 Key Steps to Take]

-Fact Checked by Jason Herring & Barry Brooksby
+Fact Checked by Jason Herring and Barry Brooksby (licensed insurance experts)

 Insurance and Estates, a strategic life insurance provider composed of life insurance professionals, is committed to integrity in our editorial standards and transparency in how we receive compensation from our insurance partners.

-Here is a simple way to start your own estate planning checklist.
+Here is a simple way to startย your ownย estate planning checklist.
 Make an list of your assets and liabilities.
 Everything you own and everything you owe.
 This is your estate.

 Next, make a list of all the assets in your estate and where you want those assets to go upon your death.
 Your plan for where your estate’s assets will go upon your death (or even in life) is your estate plan.